 Benefits of an MEP

-- Cost Savings: By sharing resources with other employers, businesses can cut administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By combining resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an advantageous option for small businesses looking to save on expenses.

-- Improved Access to Benefits: Businesses with limited resources to offer a retirement plan on their own can offer competitive retirement benefits through an MEP., helping to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and provide a competitive advantage in hiring they otherwise may not have had.

 - Fiduciary Relief: The MEP sponsor typically assumes most of the fiduciary responsibilities, diminishing the liability and administrative burden on individual employers.